Polish House, Bydgoszcz: As the Polish House (1907–1919)

 The Polish House operated until September 1914: the outbreak of World War I had made the German authorities close all Polish social organizations.
 The building was then converted into a military hospital.
 In 1918, the Poles regained possession of the premises and resumed cultural activities there, infuriating German extremists.
-In 17 August 1919, approximately 100 Grenzschutz Ost paramilitary soldiers armed with hand grenades raided the property.
+On 17 August 1919, approximately 100 Grenzschutz Ost paramilitary soldiers armed with hand grenades raided the property.
 They pillaged the house and robbed the personnel, destroying equipment and facilities.
 In addition, they killed and wounded dozens of people.
 Pictures were taken after the raid, depicting the scale of the destruction, and were later published by a bookstore as postcards, distributed throughout the country and delivered to correspondents of the Allied press.

 After Poland regained independence, the Polish House was not rebuilt, since many other cultural venues for associative activities had already flourished.
 In 1921, a metal products factory called Fema started to operate in the buildings of the former Dom Polski, producing various types of furniture, locks, belt hinges, etc. Kazimierz and Edmund Sokolowski, firm's owners, placed a commemorative plaque in honor of the ancient Polish House on the wall of the factory at 11 Warmińskiego street.
-Though the board was destroyed by the Nazis, the Halka Singing Society of Bydgoszcz re-installed in 1958, at the occasion of 75^{th} anniversary of the Polish House foundation.
+Though the board was destroyed by the Nazis, the Halka Singing Society of Bydgoszcz re-installed in 1958, at the occasion of 75th anniversary of the Polish House foundation.
 At the fall of communism, the factory became a car workshop and was eventually demolished in February 2019, as part of a real estate project.
 However, the commemorative plaque was positionned back on the plot at the end of the works.